IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segments_info.rst

   guid (True, str, None)
     GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

+  tags (False, str, None)
+    Filter the resources to be returned based on the associated tags.

+  expand (False, bool, None)
+    If set to `true`, returns expanded view of the resource details.

   sort (False, str, None)